cloudmesh-community/book/chapters/class/e516-syllabus.md

 * Bio: a formal 3 paragraph Bio
 * Notebook: a markdown in which you record your progress of this class in bullet form
-* all times are in EST
+* All times are in EST
+* Dependent on class progress Comprehension Assignments may be added